Use IntelliJ IDEA as an IDE for Joomla! development.

 Before you start working with Joomla!, make sure that the Joomla!
 Integration plugin is enabled.
 The plugin is bundled with IntelliJ IDEA and is activated by default.
-If the plugin is not activated, enable it on the Plugins page of the Settings / Preferences Dialog as described in Managing plugins.
+If the plugin is not activated, enable it on the Plugins page of the IDE settings Ctrl+Alt+S as described in Manage plugins.

 Joomla! support includes:

 JHTML::_($argument)is used, IntelliJ IDEA navigates with Ctrl+Click on the first argument to the corresponding class or method.